geoadmin/mf-geoadmin3/README.md

 `./deploydev.sh -s`

+Alternatively use the following command to create a snapshot from a branch (Only for emergency deploy)

+`./deploydev.sh -s somebranchname`

 This updates the source in /var/www...to the latest master branch from github, creates a snapshot and runs nosetests against the test db.
 The snapshot directory will be shown when the script is done. *Note*: you can omit the `-s` parameter if